 Both cards can be complements to each other if you’re willing to pay at least $1,000 per year in total annual fees.
 The Sapphire Reserve can be used for spending while the Platinum can be used for perks.

-This card has a $550 annual fee (NOT waived the first year).
-It also has a sign-up bonus worth 60,000 MR points that can be earned after spending $5,000 in the first 3 months.
+This card has a $695 annual fee (NOT waived the first year).
+It also offers a sign-up bonus worth 100,000 MR points that can be earned after spending $5,000 within the first three months.

 The Chase Sapphire Reserve has been one of the hottest travel cards on the market since its introduction in 2016.
-But it has since cooled off, especially when Chase devalued it in January 2020.
-Nonetheless, it’s a great card for people who have varied travel and dining expenditures.
-While its $550 annual fee might be high for some, the credits and other benefits are there to soften the blow.
+But it has since cooled off as competitors American Express and Citi have caught up.
+Nonetheless, the Sapphire Reserve a great card for people who have varied travel and dining expenditures.
+While its $550 annual fee might be high for some, Chase offers credits and other benefits to soften the blow.